dlurton/anode/README.md

     #!/path/to/anode/executable

-The compiler uses the [Boehm-Demers-Weiser conservative garbage collector](http://www.hboehm.info/gc/) and eventually, the compiled code will too.
+The compiler and compiled code use the [Boehm-Demers-Weiser conservative garbage collector](http://www.hboehm.info/gc/).

 Goals of the language: